Who Is Ed O'Neill?

 O'Neill auditioned for Al Bundy, the working-class father who spends his off-hours drinking beer, watching TV and reliving his glory days as a high school football hero.
 O'Neill landed the role, alongside Katey Sagal as wife Peggy, Christina Applegate as daughter Kelly and David Faustino as son Bud, and moved to Los Angeles in 1987.
 That same year, Married... with Children hit the airwaves.
 It became an instant hit with viewers, and launched O'Neill into thousands of American households each week.

 While O'Neill continued his successful run on Married, landing several Golden Globe nominations, he worked hard to differentiate himself from his do-nothing Al Bundy character through appearances in feature films.
 His turns in Dutch (1991), Wayne's World (1992) and Little Giants (1994), however, went almost unrecognized by fans.
 He returned to the theater as well, appearing in a production of David Mamet's Lakeboat in 1994.

 'The Bone Collector,' 'Dragnet' and 'The West Wing'

-Married came to an end in 1997, after 11 successful seasons on FOX.
+Married came to an end in 1997, after 11 seasons.
 As the show drew to a close, O'Neill began looking for new ways to stretch his acting abilities.
 He appeared in the big-screen detective drama The Spanish Prisoner (1997), as well as the thriller The Bone Collector (1999).
 He then returned to TV in the drama Big Apple (2001) and a remake of the successful crime drama Dragnet (2003), playing policemen in both shows.
 In 2004, O'Neill took a recurring role as Pennsylvania's incumbent governor on the political drama The West Wing to positive reviews.

-In fall 2009, O'Neill returned to family comedy in ABC's Modern Family as Jay Pritchett, a man newly remarried to the much younger Gloria, played by Sofia Vergara.
+In fall 2009, O'Neill returned to family comedy in Modern Family as Jay Pritchett, a man newly remarried to the much younger Gloria, played by Sofia Vergara.
 In addition to raising a young stepson, Pritchett also juggles relationships with his adult children and young grandchildren.
 The series became a massive hit, earning a slew of major awards across its 11-season run.
 O'Neill personally garnered three consecutive Emmy nominations for his performance as the aging alpha male of the diverse clan.